uk-national-parking-platform/uk-national-parking-platform.github.io/evidence.md

 sort: 4
 ---
 # Pilot Evidence
-This section shows selected scenarios from a user's perspective.
+This section shows selected scenarios from a user's perspective along with the underlying NPP communication.

 ## 1. Place Information Look-up by Service Provider
 ### Scenario: Occupancy Data Retrieval by Parkopedia